Terradue/jquery-wps-client/README.md

 jquery.wps.client
 ==

-A visual interactive webapp client to wps-hadoop, developed as jQuery plugin.
+A visual interactive webapp client to OGC Web Processing Service developed as jQuery plugin.

 ## Dependencies

-** This plugin needs some js library/frameworks (like jquery, twitter bootstrap).
+** This plugin needs the js library/frameworks listed below.
 Please include these dependencies in your page to use jquery.wps.client. **

 - [jquery](http://jquery.com)
 - [jquery-ui](https://jqueryui.com/)
 - [can.js](http://canjs.com)